ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-You can also include a check if the components runs on the server:
+You can also include a check if the component runs on the server:

 ```ts:counter.svelte.ts {2}
 get count() {